kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/why-do-we-need-containers@i4ijY3T5gLgNz0XqRipXe.md

 # Need for Containers

-Containers solve the issue around inconsistent environments when working in large teams.
-Before containers or virtual environments, a lot of issues and time loss was caused by having to install and configure local environments to build projects shared by co-workers or friends.
+Containers solve environment inconsistency issues when working in teams by standardizing runtime environments.
+Before containers, significant time was lost configuring local environments to run projects shared by teammates, leading to "works on my machine" problems.

 Visit the following resources to learn more: